Build Your Knowledge About Protein and Amino Acids

 Structural proteins

-A final category includes structural proteins that are globular.
-They form long, stiff fibers that allow cells to maintain their shape and size.
+There are also globular proteins that form long, stiff fibers that allow cells to maintain their shape and size.

 Other functions